TAKE THE ASTHMA CONTROL TEST

 - Become aware of what triggers your child’s asthma;

-- Educate yourself by completing the Asthma Basics for Children program through the Asthma and Allergy Foundation of America or by attending an Asthma 101 program through the American Lung Association in Hawaii.
+- Educate yourself by completing the American Lung Association’s Asthma Basics program online or by attending an Asthma 101 program in person.

 INFORMATION FOR TEACHERS AND COACHES

 Children spend the majority of their days at school, in childcare, or in after-school sports and activities.
 Many of these children may suffer from asthma.
 Approximately 1 child out of a team of 15 student athletes will have asthma.
 There are several things that schools, childcare facilities, and coaches can do to ensure the health and safety of students with asthma: